42 Door Types Illustrated Guide

 32. Narrow Lite

 A narrow lite door is a regular door with one exception: it has a narrow and rectangular fixed lite.
 The lite is usually positioned right above or near the knob or lock, and it allows you to peer outside while the door is closed.
-You can find narrow lite doors in many offices, research centers, and hospitals.
+You can find narrow lite doors in offices, research centers, and hospitals.

 33. Half Glass